Atip-Infa/SQL-Data-Warehouse-Sales-Analytics/README.md

 The goal of this project is to simulate a real-world data pipeline, including data ingestion, transformation, data modeling, and reporting.

-## Architecture
+## Objectives

-The data warehouse is built using a three-layer architecture:
-#Bronze Layer (Raw Data)
+The objectives of this project are:

-Stores raw data from source systems.
+Integrate data from multiple source systems

-Data is loaded without transformation.
+Build a structured data warehouse architecture

+Transform raw data into clean analytical datasets

+Design a Star Schema for analytics

+Perform business analysis using SQL

+Create a Power BI dashboard for insights